iamfreelight/RK_RaceKit/README.md

 **Scene Setup:**

 1. Add a UI Gizmo object to your scene.
 This object will be the anchor and root to displaying the map in world.
-2. Select the Panel Height and Width, but typically this is a smaller object, so 256,256 will work perfectly.
-You may also need to select the world scale to a very low value, to display it in world to players, start with "0.05".
+2. Select the Panel Height and Width, but typically this should match or be a multiple of the original texture width and height.
 3. Create four entities in your scene to represent the corners of the racetrack.
-These entities should be placed at strategic points along the track to define the map's boundaries.
-The first three points are required, and the last is calculated.
+These entities should be placed at each corner of the map, same corners the overhead view texture cuts off at, starting at top left, then top right, bottom left, then bottom right.
 4. Add the `RK_MapUIManager` script to the UI object, and slot in `TrackCorner1`, `TrackCorner2`, and `TrackCorner3` in world space.
-5. Create any number of vehicle root objects (each with basic collision) and add them to the available slots as required.
-6. Make sure to add a world space texture, and set the id correctly for a map image display as a background.
+5. Slot in all 8 vehicles to the available slots, and select a color four each one.

 **Properties:**